Get To Know The Artist

-I have developed a style focused on brightly coloured landscapes with natural subject matter, tying my love of nature into my artwork.
-I find inspiration from simple things around me and constantly try to challenge myself with new ideas and suggestions.
+She has developed a style focused on natural subject matter with brightly coloured skies, tying her love of nature into her artwork.
+She finds inspiration from simple things around her and is constantly challenging herself with new ideas and suggestions.

-I aim to bring joy to those who see my artwork, but also to find happiness myself through the creative process.
-I hope to inspire those around me and find a way to make creativity a full time job for myself.
+She aims to bring joy to those who see her work, but also to find happiness herself through the creative process.